DanielBergThomsen/CHIP-8-SFML/README.md

 # CHIP-8 SFML
 This is an interpreter for the CHIP-8 virtual machine, written in C++ and using the SFML multimedia library for sound and graphic representation.
-The instructions are exectuted using different function pointer arrays, as opposed the simple switch statement.
+The instructions are executed using different function pointer arrays, as opposed to using a simple switch statement.

 # How to run